 SEND students are discussed at weekly staff meetings with the LSA’s and teaching staff; Copies of this documentation and minutes from the LSA meetings can be found in the ‘staff read area’ of the school computer system;

 Student EHCPs are available for staff to read as needed in the SEND files in the SENCo office.
-Many od whicg are now also available on Integris the school’s MIS.
+Many of which are now also available on Integris the school’s MIS.

 The SENCo ensures that our students' Special Educational Needs and Disabilities are known to other schools or colleges to which they may transfer.
 All students receive advice regarding future education or training and Canbury School liaises with parents and external agencies where desirable to ensure on-going support in the transition to adulthood;